microsoft/interactive-minecraft-npcs/README.md

 https://user-images.githubusercontent.com/64496188/179092236-ec6362ea-249b-4e23-95d9-8c3d94ba4560.mp4

-A copy of this world in Minecraft 1.17.1 is included in the repo as `workshop.zip`, to play with this locally simply unzip the contents into `%appdata%/.minecraft/saves`, and you should see it show up in your Minecraft Java Edition inside the Singleplayer menu.
+A copy of this world in Minecraft 1.17.1 is included in the repo as `escape-room.zip`, to play with this locally simply unzip the contents into `%appdata%/.minecraft/saves`, and you should see it show up in your Minecraft Java Edition inside the Singleplayer menu.

 ## Contributing